 This post may contain affiliate links.
 Please read our disclosure policy.

-a bowl of red beans and rice.
+a bowl of red beans and rice with sausage.

 Why You’ll Love This Recipe

-• Budget-Friendly: Uses affordable ingredients.
+• Budget-friendly: Simple, affordable ingredients.

 a bowl of red beans and rice with a spoon on the side.